jgoerzen/docker-debian-base/README.md

 Debian environment into one that provides more traditional full Unix APIs (including syslog, zombie process collection, etc.)

+Despite this, they are all very small, both in terms of disk and RAM usage.

 It is based on the concepts, but not the code, in the [phusion baseimage-docker](https://github.com/phusion/baseimage-docker).
 You can look at that link for the reason this is necessary.